-To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To avoid injury or death from unexpected start-up of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Loosen the drive chain.
-For instructions, refer to Loosening Reel Drive Chain, page 227. - 3.
+For instructions, refer to Loosening Reel Drive Chain, page 215. - 3.
 Remove the drive sprocket.
-For instructions, refer to Removing Reel Drive Sprocket, page 230. - Mark hydraulic lines (A) and their connections on motor (B) to ensure correct reinstallation.
+For instructions, refer to Removing Reel Drive Sprocket, page 218. - 4.
+Mark hydraulic lines (A) and their connections on motor (B) to ensure correct reinstallation.